Registration on CoWIN must for those between 18 and 44 years to get vaccine shot | Health

 Registration on CoWIN must for those between 18 and 44 years to get vaccine shot

-The government has made it mandatory for the 18-44 age group to register themselves on the CoWIN portal and get an appointment for vaccination against coronavirus, saying walk-ins will not be allowed initially to avoid a ''chaos'' at immunization centers once the inoculations drive opens up substantially.
+The government has made it mandatory for the 18-44 age group to register themselves on the CoWIN portal and get an appointment for vaccination against coronavirus, saying walk-ins will not be allowed initially to avoid a ''chaos'' at immunisation centres once the inoculation drive opens up substantially.
 However, those aged 45 years and above can still avail the facility of on-site registration to get vaccinated, officials said.

 Amid an unprecedented surge in coronavirus cases in the country, the government has decided to allow everyone above 18 years of age to get vaccinated from May 1.